lightly-io/workshop-sustainable-productivity/research.md

 - [On the amygdala's subconscious role.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3025529/)

 ## Other
-- For an overview of the evolution of the human species, see [Wikipedias entry on homo sapiens] (https://en.wikipedia.org/wiki/Homo_sapiens).
+- For an overview of the evolution of the human species, see [Wikipedias entry on homo sapiens](https://en.wikipedia.org/wiki/Homo_sapiens).

 ## Topics to further research:
 - Amygdala genetics size